PPSchL/scribus-photobook-scripts/README.md

 ### use for photodiary creation

 - in this context, a photodiary is a photobook containg one or several photos per day, with an accompanying text
-- the top of the page states the month
+- the top of the page states the month ("mois"= month in French)
 - on the left or right of the photos for each day, the day in the month is indicated
 - these scripts are specifically written for 3 days per page, but the acta-1-group allows to adapt the page for showing 2 or three days
 - these scripts use a "base" definition of what a generic "day" group should look like.
 If you change anything (eg color,font) in this "base" file it will change in the resulting photobook from that change point onwards.
 This is a convenient way to change the look of the resulting photodiary.
 This file is located in the .photobook hidden directory within the script directory and is called "Annales_base.sla".
 It is a standard scribus file.
 You may have to change your operating system preferences to see the hidden directory (under gnome file manger: ctrl-h)